mxayon/blog/_posts/2019-07-16-civics-reviewer.markdown

 The constitution instantiates it's own freedom and self-governance with it's first three words "We The People".

 Immanuel Kant, who was an advocate for federalism, said that "the problem of setting up a state can be solved even by a nation of devils" so long as they possess an appropriate constitution which pits opposing factions against each other with a system of checks and balances.
-In particular individual states required a federation as a safeguard against the possibility of war. - [Federalism](https://en.wikipedia.org/wiki/Federalism#Immanuel_Kant)
+In particular individual states required a federation as a safeguard against the possibility of war. - [Wiki: Federalism](https://en.wikipedia.org/wiki/Federalism#Immanuel_Kant)

 Kant argued the sum of all objects, the empirical world, is a complex of appearances whose existence and connection occur only in our representations.
 Kant introduces the thing-in-itself as follows: